dotnet/msbuild/documentation/High-level-overview.md

 In the case of a CLI build the first node becomes the scheduler node and one of the worker nodes, becoming both the entry point for the project build and the scheduler.
 The main problem that arises from that is when the whole build finishes execution, the OS tears down the process, losing the memory cache and having to restart the whole build process from the start.

-In the case of a Visual Studio build, that uses the API to manage the builds, this problem has been solved by having the schduler process be separate (the `devenv.exe` process) and very long lived.
+In the case of a Visual Studio build, that uses the MSBuild API to manage the builds, this problem has been solved by having the scheduler process be separate from the Main Visual Studio (`devenv.exe`) process and keeping it very long lived.

 ## IPC (Inter-Process Communication)